How To Find the Most Flattering Neckline For Your Body

 Turtlenecks are not my friends either, but I do still wear them on occasion because they’re so cozy and warm.
 I try to choose ones that I can pull down to show SOME of my neck, but the better alternative is a cowl neck because it creates a vertical line that elongates the body.
 A mock neck is another good option for those of us with shorter necks.

 So how about you??
 What’s the most flattering neckline for you?
-And what would you add to this post?

 Did you like this post?